Auto-Mech/Auto-Mech/README.md

-# automech
+# AutoMech
-central repository for Auto-Mech codes
+central repository for AutoMech codes (currently only for documentation purposes)